Aldo Braibanti

 Aldo Braibanti (17 September 1922 – 6 April 2014) was an Italian poet, essayist, screenwriter, playwright, director, and visual artist.
 A communist and anti-fascist, he fought as a partisan in the Italian Resistance, returning to his intellectual pursuits after the war.
-He dedicated himself to visual arts, cinema, theater, and literature, as well as to myrmecology and ecology.
+He dedicated himself to visual arts, cinema, theater, and literature, and to myrmecology and ecology.

 Biography

 Early life and education

 Born in Fiorenzuola d'Arda on 17 September 1922, Braibanti spent his childhood in Fiorenzuola d'Arda, near Piacenza.
 His father was a local doctor and he often accompanied him to house calls in the province of Piacenza.
 Soon Aldo discovered the centrality of the natural world and developed a strong interest in ecology and environmental protection.
 He was fascinated by animal life, and in particular the behavior of social insects: ants, bees, and termites.
 While growing up under Italian fascism, he enjoyed "an enlightened family firm in its opposition to any authoritarian and clerical impositions".

 Between the ages of seven and eight, Braibanti began to write his first poetic texts.
 While in school, he developed an early interest for poets including Dante Alighieri, Francesco Petrarca, Giosuè Carducci, Giovanni Pascoli, and Gabriele D'Annunzio, and even more fervently for Giacomo Leopardi and Ugo Foscolo.
 At this time, he began his poetic activity, immediately abandoning rhyme and stylistic traditions to write in free verse.
 Soon he engaged in his first theatrical experiment, Amneris, his first philosophical dialogues, The Vigil of the Mountain, and his first hymns to nature.

 From 1937 to 1940, Braibanti attended the Liceo Classico Romagnosi in Parma.
 Because of his academic excellence he was exempted from paying school taxes.
 On 27 November 1939, he wrote and secretly distributed a manifesto urging his high school companions to unite and organize against the fascist dictatorship.
 After high school, he moved to Florence where he entered the university to study philosophy.
 His love for Leonardo da Vinci, Giordano Bruno, and above all Baruch Spinoza was born.
 He began to produce collages and assemblages with found objects.
 His interest and study of the life of ants progressively became a rigorous scientific pursuit.